South Plains College: Campus

-The Levelland Campus has twelve dormitories for students.
-The total collective capacity is 774 occupants.
+The Levelland Campus has 12 dormitories for students.
+Their total capacity is 774 occupants.

 Athletics

 South Plains College plays as part of the Western Junior College Athletic Conference in athletics.
 It is also part of the National Junior College Athletic Association Region 5.
 The school participates in men's and women's basketball, cheerleading, cross-country, track and field, and rodeo.
 All the men's and women's basketball games are broadcast as part of the High Plains Radio Network under HPRN Sports on KLVT and online.